Whitestone REIT Announces Monthly Dividend of $0.04 (NYSE:WSR)

-Whitestone REIT (NYSE:WSR – Get Rating) announced a monthly dividend on Tuesday, May 24th, Wall Street Journal reports.
-Shareholders of record on Tuesday, August 2nd will be paid a dividend of 0.04 per share by the real estate investment trust on Friday, August 12th.
-This represents a $0.48 dividend on an annualized basis and a yield of 4.04%.
-The ex-dividend date is Monday, August 1st.
+Whitestone REIT (NYSE:WSR – Get Rating) declared a monthly dividend on Thursday, February 24th, Wall Street Journal reports.
+Stockholders of record on Thursday, June 2nd will be given a dividend of 0.04 per share by the real estate investment trust on Tuesday, June 14th.
+This represents a $0.48 annualized dividend and a dividend yield of 3.89%.
+The ex-dividend date of this dividend is Wednesday, June 1st.

-Whitestone REIT has decreased its dividend payment by an average of 27.8% per year over the last three years and has raised its dividend every year for the last 2 years.
-Whitestone REIT has a dividend payout ratio of 42.5% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect Whitestone REIT to earn $0.87 per share next year, which means the company should continue to be able to cover its $0.48 annual dividend with an expected future payout ratio of 55.2%.
+Whitestone REIT has decreased its dividend by an average of 27.8% per year over the last three years and has raised its dividend every year for the last 2 years.
+Whitestone REIT has a payout ratio of 42.5% meaning its dividend is sufficiently covered by earnings.
+Analysts expect Whitestone REIT to earn $0.87 per share next year, which means the company should continue to be able to cover its $0.48 annual dividend with an expected future payout ratio of 55.2%.

-Several research analysts recently weighed in on WSR shares.
-Zacks Investment Research upgraded Whitestone REIT from a “hold” rating to a “buy” rating and set a $13.00 price objective for the company in a research report on Thursday, May 12th.
+WSR has been the topic of a number of recent research reports.
 B. Riley restated a “neutral” rating on shares of Whitestone REIT in a report on Thursday, May 5th.
-StockNews.com assumed coverage on shares of Whitestone REIT in a research report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Finally, Colliers Securities started coverage on shares of Whitestone REIT in a research note on Wednesday, April 6th.
-They set a “buy” rating and a $15.00 price objective on the stock.
+Zacks Investment Research upgraded Whitestone REIT from a “hold” rating to a “buy” rating and set a $13.00 price objective for the company in a research note on Thursday, May 12th.
+Colliers Securities started coverage on Whitestone REIT in a research note on Wednesday, April 6th.
+They issued a “buy” rating and a $15.00 target price on the stock.
+Finally, StockNews.com assumed coverage on shares of Whitestone REIT in a research note on Thursday, March 31st.
+They issued a “hold” rating on the stock.

-In other Whitestone REIT news, Director Jeffrey Alan Jones purchased 6,250 shares of the firm’s stock in a transaction on Tuesday, March 22nd.
-The stock was acquired at an average price of $9.55 per share, for a total transaction of $59,687.50.
-The purchase was disclosed in a legal filing with the SEC, which is available at this link.
-5.60% of the stock is owned by company insiders.
+In related news, Director Jeffrey Alan Jones bought 6,250 shares of the stock in a transaction on Tuesday, March 22nd.
+The shares were acquired at an average price of $9.55 per share, for a total transaction of $59,687.50.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+5.60% of the stock is currently owned by company insiders.

 About Whitestone REIT (Get Rating)